kaltura/DeveloperPortalDocs/documentation/schedulingAPI.md

 ### HTTP/S

-Download of the files can be done via HTTP/S: http://www.kaltura.com/api_v3/service/schedule_scheduleevent/action/list/format/ical/filter:objectType/KalturaScheduleEventFilter/
+You may download files via HTTP/S as follows: http://www.kaltura.com/api_v3/service/schedule_scheduleevent/action/list/format/ical/filter:objectType/KalturaScheduleEventFilter/
 The maximum number of returned results is X. Partners will need to use a KS in order to request a list of events.
 The results can be filtered on any of the parameters.
 For example: